Love Island (2015 TV series) series 1

 The first series of Love Island began on 7 June 2015 with a live special of the show hosted by Caroline Flack on ITV2, and ended on 15 July 2015.
 It is the first from the revived series, but third overall.
 The series was narrated by Iain Stirling.
 The series aired every night of the week except Friday, however the Saturday episode was used as a weekly catch-up entitled Love Island: The Weekly Hot List rather than a nightly highlights episode.
 The average viewers for this series was 570,000.

-On 15 July 2015 the series was won by Jess Hayes and Max Morley, with Hannah Elizabeth and Jon Clark as runners-up.
+On 15 July 2015, the series was won by Jess Hayes and Max Morley, with Hannah Elizabeth and Jon Clark as runners-up.

-Islander Jon Clark later went onto appear as a cast member in The Only Way Is Essex, whilst both Josh Ritchie and Max Morley made appearances in Ex on the Beach.
-After finishing in fourth place, Cally and Luis became the first couple to have a baby as they welcomed their first child in May 2017.
+Clark later went onto appear as a cast member in The Only Way Is Essex, whilst both Morley and Josh Ritchie made appearances in Ex on the Beach.
+After finishing in fourth place, Cally Beech and Luis Morrison became the first couple to have a baby, with their first child in May 2017.

 Production

 The first one-minute trailer for the series aired on 12 May 2015, confirming that the series would begin in June.
 Pictures of the villa were unveiled on 5 June 2015.
 The villa is located in Mallorca with 69 cameras watching the Islander's every move.
-It only includes double beds forcing them to share with each other, but has a special Hideaway bedroom for couples to spend the night away from the others.
+It only includes double beds forcing them to share with each other, but has a special Hideaway bedroom for couples to spend the night away from the others similar to the Love Shack in the 2005 and 2006 version.